-Tempering my enthusiasm for the Nordmann Fir is difficult!
+Tempering my enthusiasm for the Nordmann Fir, or Abies nordmanniana, is difficult!
 Majestic in character, the outline is striking and bold without being obnoxious.
 The rich foliage of the needles shows a lush, dark green on top with a silvery underside, giving the tree a pleasing two-tone appearance.
 The branching usually descends all the way to the ground.
-Best of all, the Nordmann Fir is one of the most trouble-free Firs in the Appalachian region.
+Best of all, the Nordmann Fir, or Caucasian Fir, is one of the most trouble-free Firs in the Appalachian region.
 It was discovered growing in the Caucasus Mtns. of Eurasia in 1836-837 by a Finnish naturalist named Alexander von Nordmann, for whom it is named.
 This is a large tree, maturing to a height of 70' or more.
 It grows slowly when very young but moderately fast after the first few years.
 In its youth, Nordmann Fir is attractive.
 As it comes of age, it becomes bold and impressive, a tree to be respected.
 And it’s not afraid of summer.
 Nordmann Fir, along with the similar Turkish Fir, can be planted with confidence in environments where most Firs would languish.
 The obvious use for such a grand tree is as a specimen tree in a prominent location.
 If planted with other trees, be sure it is flanked by deciduous trees.
 If possible, situate it against the eastern or western horizons where the sunrises or sunsets can accent its bold outline.

 |Tree Container Size||Stem Caliper||Plant Height||Price|